Engensmax/Truss-Builder/README.md

 Second step: Run truss_builder.py

-There are three possible methods to run:
+There are three possible methods to run: (See # METHOD in # OPTIONS)

 'single_run': Starts a single evaluation depending on the given inputs and options